 Gone are the days when lifting weights was just for bodybuilders and pro athletes.
 In fact, the Physical Activity Guidelines for Americans recommend that all adults do at least two full-body strength-training workouts each week.

 Why?
-Because the benefits of strength training extend to every aspect of your physical, mental and emotional health, says Jason Li, CPT, a certified personal trainer and weightlifting coach with SoHo Strength Lab in New York City.
+Because the benefits of strength training extend to every aspect of your physical, mental and emotional health, Jason Li, CPT, a certified personal trainer and weightlifting coach with SoHo Strength Lab in New York City, tells LIVESTRONG.com.

 Already lift on the regular?
 Or just aren't convinced you need to strength train?
 (Trust us, you do.)